 July 2006 — Settled several executive compensation, employment agreement, and stock option agreement disputes on behalf of an international oil services industry company.
 Former CFOs and other officers and employees filed suit or otherwise asserted claims seeking compensation under various employment and option related agreements.
 While the terms of each of the various settlements are confidential, the settlements generally were at steep discounts to the amounts of the claims asserted.

 January 2006 — Settled the multi-million dollar antitrust claims of Chevron Phillips Chemical Company and Chevron Oronite against four international parcel tanker shipping companies.
-We initiated separate arbitrations for each of these two separate corporate entities and, in each arbitration demand, asserted that the parcel tanker shipping companies had violated antitrust laws by conspiring to increase prices and allocate shipping markets and trade lanes, all to the financial detriment of our clients and other chemical companies.
-Our arbitration demands were consistent with the U.S. Department of Justice’s allegations in its various related enforcement actions and agreements.
-Over the course of several months, and before we engaged in any formal discovery, we negotiated separate settlements with all four shipping companies on behalf of both of our two clients.
-The amounts of these eight settlements are confidential.
+We initiated separate arbitrations and asserted that the shipping companies violated antitrust laws by conspiring to increase prices and allocate markets and trade lanes to the financial detriment of our clients and other chemical companies.
+We secured eight different confidential settlements.

 December 2005 — Settled the multi-million dollar claims of T.C.
 Petroleum, Inc. against Canadian Natural Resources Limited.
 In an ICC arbitration in Paris, France, T.C.
 Petroleum asserted that Canadian Natural Resources and certain of its affiliates committed fraud and breached their contractual obligations to provide T.C.
 Petroleum with a carried interest in a large oil field off the coast of the Cote d’Ivoire in Africa.
 The parties settled their dispute just weeks before the arbitration hearing on the merits was scheduled to begin in Paris.
 The terms of the settlement are covered by a rather strict confidentiality provision that permits only this disclosure: T.C.
 Petroleum and Canadian Natural Resources “have amicably settled all their disputes and differences to the mutual satisfaction of all parties.”

 February 2005 — Settled a $48 million securities fraud case against Waste Management, Inc. on behalf of shareholders who opted out of a federal class action settlement.
-We filed suit in Texas state court and developed theories of liability and evidence that had evaded the federal class plaintiffs and every other group of opt out plaintiffs in the country.
+We filed suit in Texas state court and developed theories of liability and evidence that had evaded the class plaintiffs.
 We claimed that Waste Management violated Sections 11 and 12 of the 1933 Securities Act, violated the Texas Securities Act, and made fraudulent and negligent misrepresentations in its June 1998 Proxy Statement in connection with its $20 billion merger.
-We defeated Waste Management’s multiple motions for summary judgment and we filed a plaintiffs-side partial summary judgment motion of our own on liability.
-A few weeks before trial, we settled the case for more than 40 times what our clients would have received in the class action settlement.
+We defeated multiple summary judgment motions and filed our own plaintiffs-side partial summary judgment motion on liability.
+We settled the case for more than 40 times what our clients would have received in the class action settlement.
 At Waste Management’s insistence, the actual amount of the settlement is confidential.

-September 2004 — Settled the multi-million dollar claims that we brought in the Southern District of Texas on behalf of our clients Jefferson Pilot Life Insurance Company, American General Annuity Insurance Company, and other insurance companies against Deutsche Bank AG, Lehman Brothers Inc. and others.
-We alleged that Deutsche Bank and Lehman violated federal and state securities laws in connection with the sale of $245 million worth of asset-backed securities pursuant to a placement memorandum that contained material false and misleading representations.
-As collateral for the asset-backed securities, Deutsche Bank and Lehman had used a portfolio of franchise loans and various pooled securities.
-We alleged that Deutsche Bank and Lehman misrepresented the “rigorous and conservative approach” in the underwriting, the borrowers’ creditworthiness, and the sufficiency of the loan collateral to protect against the risk of default.
-Soon after we survived defendants’ motions to dismiss, we settled the case for an amount that defendants insisted be kept confidential.
+September 2004 — Settled the multi-million dollar federal court claims on behalf of our insurance industry clients against Deutsche Bank AG, Lehman Brothers Inc. and others based on alleged violations of federal and state securities laws in connection with the sale of $245 million worth of asset-backed securities.
+We alleged that Deutsche Bank and Lehman misrepresented the “rigorous and conservative approach” in their underwriting.
+We survived motions to dismiss and then settled the case for an amount that defendants insisted be kept confidential.

-January 2004 — Won a $3.2 million jury verdict for Apache Corporation against two gas processing affiliates of Dynegy, Inc. We alleged that the Dynegy affiliates breached 18 different gas processing contracts by failing to account and pay for over 400 million cubic feet of gas that Apache produced and delivered from its wells.
-After a five day trial, the jury found for Apache on every issue.
-The jury found that the Dynegy affiliates breached all 18 of the contracts, willfully engaged in deceptive and unfair trade practices, and the jury rejected the Dynegy affiliates’ counterclaims.
-Over a year before trial, the Dynegy affiliates had paid Apache an additional $1.38 million to resolve other breach of contract claims that Apache asserted in the case.
+January 2004 — Won a $3.2 million jury verdict for Apache Corporation against two gas processing affiliates of Dynegy, Inc. We alleged that the Dynegy affiliates breached 18 different gas processing contracts by failing to account and pay for over 400 million cubic feet of gas.
+The jury found for Apache on every issue and found that the Dynegy affiliates breached all 18 contracts and willfully engaged in deceptive and unfair trade practices.
+The Dynegy affiliates had paid Apache an additional $1.38 million before trial.
 After a partial JNOV and a modification of the judgment in the court of appeals, the Texas Supreme Court heard argument on several issues, and ruled for Dynegy.
 Click here to watch my September 2008 oral argument before the Texas Supreme Court.
-Click here to read excerpts from an article in The Odessa American about this case.

 June 2003 — Settled a $20 million breach of contract and fraud case brought by our client, France-based Hexamedics, S.A.R.L., against two of the world’s largest pacemaker manufacturers, Guidant Corp. and Intermedics, Inc. We filed suit in federal court in Minneapolis and alleged that Guidant and Intermedics improperly poached Hexamedics’ sales representatives and cut off its supply of pacemakers en route to driving Hexamedics out of business.
 We settled the case a few months after surviving defendants’ motion for summary judgment and two weeks before our trial date.
 The amount of the settlement is confidential.

 March 2002 — Won a $21.5 million summary jury trial verdict in favor of Dallas based Tera-Force Technologies, Inc. against Silicon Valley based Cadence Design Systems, Inc. Tera-Force sued Cadence for breach of a multi-million dollar Asset Purchase Agreement that Cadence claimed never became effective.
 At the Court’s urging a month before trial, the parties conducted a one day nonbinding “summary jury trial” in which the parties picked an actual jury and presented their evidence and witness testimony in the courtroom with the actual judge presiding.
 The jury’s $21.5 million damages award opened Cadence’s eyes about its potential exposure, and we settled the case the next day.
-Our thrilled client had its day in court, recovered an excellent settlement, and avoided years worth of promised appeals.
+Our thrilled client had its day in court, recovered an excellent settlement, and avoided years’ worth of promised appeals.
 The Texas Lawyer featured this settlement as one of the “Top 10 Settlements in Texas in 2002.”
-Click here to read an excerpt from The Texas Lawyer about this case.

 January 2000 — Medtronic, Inc. hired us to take over as lead trial counsel to defend it in a billion dollar antitrust case just six weeks before trial in federal court in Houston.
 The plaintiff, Sulzer Intermedics, Inc., alleged that Medtronic conspired to monopolize the U.S. pacemaker market and committed various torts along the way.
 We persuaded the court to grant summary judgment against all of the antitrust claims and some of the tort claims.
 Then, in early March, we settled what little was left of the case for pennies on the dollar.
 The amount of the settlement is confidential.